-In August 2010, the FASB issued ASU No. 2010-24, Presentation of Insurance Claims and Related Insurance Recoveries.
-This ASU clarifies that a healthcare entity should not net insurance recoveries against a related claim liability and will be effective for the Center for the year ended September 30, 2012.
-The adoption of this accounting standard is not expected to have a material impact on the consolidated financial statements.
+In August 2010, the FASB issued Accounting Standards Update (ASU) No. 2010-24, Presentation of Insurance Claims and Related Insurance Recoveries.
+This ASU clarifies that a healthcare entity should not net insurance recoveries against a related claim liability and was effective for the Center for the year ended September 30, 2012.
+The adoption of this accounting standard did not have a material impact on the consolidated financial statements.